There are so many wonderful ways we are supporting each other in this crisis.

 Several grocery stores have set aside times for ‘at-risk’ community.
 Check your retailer’s website for the most up-to-date information regarding these hours.

 - For help with rent or other short-term financial needs, Season of Sharing can help.

 - OEWD Worker Information Line for employees impacted by COVID-19

 Updates on evictions/tenant protections

-At the Federal Level.
-There is no national moratorium on evictions.
-For public housing tenants, the US Dept. of Housing and Urban Development (HUD) has provided “guidance” in a document that reiterates that if the tenants’ income decreases, they can apply for a reduction in their rent.
+- For public housing tenants, the US Dept. of Housing and Urban Development (HUD) has provided “guidance” in a document that reiterates that if the tenants’ income decreases, they can apply for a reduction in their rent.
 There are no protections nationally for other tenants.

 Keeping ourselves and our homecare workers safe

 SDA worked with Hand in Hand to put out a guide Managing Attendants/Caregivers During the Coronavirus Crisis.